 Examples of high frequency sounds include birds chirping and telephones ringing.

-So how do you know if you have a high frequency hearing loss?
+How to know if you have a high frequency hearing loss

 You probably have a high frequency hearing loss if you have difficulty hearing any of the sounds or phonemes on the right side of the speech banana above, or if you’ve experienced any of these symptoms.